Thomas Holliday Hicks: Late career and death

-In December 1862, his successor as governor, Augustus W. Bradford (Union), appointed him to the U.S. Senate from Maryland following the death of his predecessor, James A. Pearce (D).
+In December 1862, his successor as governor, Augustus W. Bradford, appointed him to the U.S. Senate from Maryland following the death of his predecessor, James A. Pearce (D).
 Although ill, he campaigned for election to finish the term, winning on January 11, 1864 while endorsing Lincoln's reelection in 1864.
-He died at the Metropolitan Hotel in Washington, D.C. on February 13, 1865.
+He died at the Metropolitan Hotel in Washington, D.C., on February 14, 1865.
 Abraham Lincoln attended his funeral in the U.S. Senate Chamber.

 Hicks was originally buried at his family farm in Dorchester County.
 He was later disinterred and moved to Cambridge Cemetery.
 The state erected a monument over his grave in 1868.